 In 1H 2022, BAWAG's reported net interest margin of 2.29% remained at a strong level, particularly when considering its focus on domestic and German retail banking.
-As a result, the Moody's adjusted net interest income of $\leq$ 465 million, combined with $\leq$ 159 million in net fee and commission income and $\leq$ 53 million of other revenues, continued to comfortably cover the bank's $\leq$ 336 million in operating expenses as well as loan-loss and other provisions of $\leq$ 51 million.
-The net profit, according to our definition, reached $\leq$ 218 million in 1H 2022 and thus surpassed the $\leq$ 176 million generated in 1H 2021, mainly due to higher revenues and lower operating costs.
-In 3Q 2022, the earnings picture was broadly in line with the performance in the first half of the year when excluding the write-off of the City of Linz receivable, which negatively impacted after-tax net profit by $\leq$ 190 million.
+As a result, the Moody's adjusted net interest income of €465 million, combined with €159 million in net fee and commission income and €53 million of other revenues, continued to comfortably cover the bank's €336 million in operating expenses as well as loan-loss and other provisions of €51 million.
+The net profit, according to our definition, reached €218 million in 1H 2022 and thus surpassed the €176 million generated in 1H 2021, mainly due to higher revenues and lower operating costs.
+In 2H 2022, the earnings picture was broadly in line with the performance in the first half of the year when excluding the write-off of the City of Linz receivable, which negatively impacted after-tax net profit by €190 million.

-With the announcement of the bank's 3Q 2022 result on 19 October 2022, BAWAG reiterated its full-year 2022 target of a pretax profit greater than $\in$ 675 million of which $\in$ 504 million was achieved in the first nine months of the year, excluding the City of Linz write-down.
-However, at the same time, management raised its core revenue growth target for 2022 to 9% from 7%, reflecting the uplift from higher interest rates, which provides a relatively imminent boost to revenues since BAWAG's loan book - similar to other Austrian banks - is mostly comprised of floating rate exposures, which will result in faster margin expansion than for banks that extend lending predominantly on an unhedged fixed-rate basis.
-Furthermore, the bank continues to guide for a cost take-out of 2% despite inflationary pressures, for $\in$ 55 million of regulatory charges, and for underlying risk costs of 20 basis points.
-However, BAWAG is expected to build-up further loan-loss provisions through management overlays in 4Q 2022, which explains the unchanged pretax profit target.
-As of 30 September 2022, BAWAG had built-up management overlays of $\in$ 82 million, which represents about one year of normalised loan loss provisions and thus mitigates the downside risks from the deteriorated credit environment to a large extent.
+With the announcement of the bank's preliminary 2022 results on 13 February 2023, BAWAG brought forward its 2025 earnings targets to 2023.
+Hence, management now expects to generate net interest income of above €1.2 billion in 2023 compared to €1.0 billion in 2022, while core revenues, which include net fee and commission income, are expected to grow by more than 12% year-onyear.
+The substantially improved topline outlook reflects the uplift from higher interest rates, which provides a relatively imminent boost to revenues since BAWAG's loan book - similar to other Austrian banks - is mostly comprised of floating rate exposures, which will result in faster margin expansion than for banks that extend lending predominantly on an unhedged fixed-rate basis.
+Furthermore, the bank guides for a cost increase of only about 2% despite inflationary pressures and for underlying risk costs of 20-25 basis points (19 basis points in 2022).
+As a result, management expects that reported profits before tax will exceed €825 million, which compares to €681 million generated in 2022, excluding the City of Linz write-down.
+The higher pretax profit guidance does not assume that BAWAG will release any management overlays, which were increased by €39 million to €100 million in 2022, and thus represent about one year of normalised loan loss provisions, mitigating the downside risks from the deteriorated credit environment to a large extent.